heywoodlh/SAINTCON2019/PITCHME.md

 # Running Security Tools in Docker via Your Preferred Shell

-Use BASH aliases, Fish functions or a similar mechanism in your shell to shorten long Docker commands.
+Use BASH or Powershell aliases, Fish functions or a similar mechanism in your shell to shorten long Docker commands.

 For example, the following `nmap` command in Docker: